rikoriswandha/atask-github-explorer/README.md

 2. Use the search bar to type in a GitHub username.
 3. Press Enter or click the search button.
 4. Click on the user's profile to view their public repositories.

-## Contributing

-Contributions are welcome!
-If you'd like to improve `atask-github-explorer`:

-1. Fork the repository.
-2. Create a new feature branch (`git checkout -b feature/amazing-feature`).
-3. Make your changes and commit them (`git commit -m 'Add some amazing feature'`).
-4. Push to the branch (`git push origin feature/amazing-feature`).
-5. Open a Pull Request.

-Please ensure your code adheres to the project's linting rules.

-## License

-This project is likely under the MIT License or a similar open-source license (please add a `LICENSE` file if one doesn't exist).

----